 Buddhist Women on a Path of Spiritual Awakening

 Living with contentment sounds easy.
-And it can be, particularly for one already withdrawn from the world and committed to a life of simplicity and renunciation – until that inevitable day when we are confronted with not getting what we want or, conversely, getting what we don’t want.
-Discontentment seeps in as soon as mindfulness grows slack, especially when our primary needs are not met.
+And it can be, particularly for one already withdrawn from the world and committed to a life of simplicity and renunciation – until that inevitable day when we are confronted with not getting what we want.
+Or, conversely, when we are getting what we don’t want.
+All too swiftly, discontentment seeps in – a sure sign that my mindfulness has grown slack, and the ego shrilly proclaims that our ‘primary’ needs are not being met!

 Ironically, such privation was unknown to me in the monastery.
-Though I had taken renunciant vows, I never feared going without daily food, medicine, or my other requisites.
-In that abundance lay the danger of complacency and the dulling of appreciation for the support and attention lavished upon us as members of a community upholding the Buddha’s teachings.
+Though I had taken renunciant vows, I never feared going without something for my daily food, and I received enough medicine as well as my other requisites.
+When we have abundance, it not uncommon for complacency to insinuate itself into the ego.
+We fall into the danger of not fully appreciating the support and attention lavished upon us as members of a community upholding the Buddha’s teachings.

 It is mealtime and a young couple have brought offerings for the almsgiving.
 I must finish eating before noon.
 It is their first visit and they are late – but it is kind of them to come.

-Smiling widely, they bow and nervously scoop spoon after spoon of tepid white rice as I hold out my stainless steel alms bowl.
-I hear the grains settle into it with a diminutive tinkle.
+Smiling widely, they bow and nervously scoop spoon after spoon of tepid white rice into my stainless steel alms bowl as I hold openly to receive their offerings.
+The rice grains settle into my empty pot with a diminutive tinkle.
 Soon these are obscured by vegetable curry and a sparse topping of sliced fruit.
 Once the food has been offered, my young benefactors kneel with joined palms, waiting for the ritual chants.

 Though I feel somewhat anxious about the meal, I try to give myself fully to the chanting as if it is indeed a feast.
-I am grateful that they remembered to come, grateful to chant blessings, to have any meal at all today.
+I am grateful that they remembered to come, grateful to chant blessings, grateful to have any meal at all today brought for the offering.

 When they have gone, I study the contents of my bowl.
 It is a private moment of giving thanks and reflecting on what I have received.
 It will be good enough – it has to be.
 With an added chant and my lap-cloth in place, I work my spoon into the rice for the first bite – only to find it hard.
 I chew and chew to no avail.
 It is simply not fully cooked.